Apple AR/VR Projects

 The HoloLens combines both virtual and augmented reality, creating virtual objects Microsoft calls "holograms" that can be viewed and manipulated alongside real-world objects.
 Microsoft has showcased multiple use cases for the HoloLens, including an interactive version of Skype, an augmented reality first person shooter, an augmented reality version of Minecraft, a 3D modeling application for creating objects to be 3D printed, and human anatomy lesson.

 Microsoft's HoloLens has been attracting a lot of attention because of the way that it mixes virtual reality and augmented reality, going beyond typical augmented reality applications but without losing the benefit of real-world interaction.
-It has the potential to offer the best of both technologies, and Apple could potentially follow in Microsoft's footsteps with a similar mixed reality product if it does opt to go for a full wearable.

 Google - Cardboard